tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 3.  **Random Initialization**: k-means (for IVF/PQ) starts with random seeds.
 4.  **Floating-Point Math**: SIMD instructions accumulate floating point numbers in different orders, leading to tiny rounding differences that can flip the order of two nearly-identical vectors.

+**Mitigations**: For use cases where reproducibility is required, several strategies can be combined:
+*   **Deterministic build seeds** and **fixed insertion ordering** to produce identical graphs.
+*   **Snapshotting immutable index versions** so queries always run against the same graph.
+*   **Disabling concurrent mutation** during query execution.
+*   **Deterministic BLAS/SIMD settings** to eliminate floating-point accumulation order differences.
+*   **Exact k-NN reranking** on a bounded candidate set as the gold-standard fallback.

-**Mitigation**: For forensic or legal use cases where exact reproducibility is required, you must implement an **Exact k-NN fallback** (brute force) on a time-bounded window of data, rather than relying solely on the ANN index.
+For forensic or legal use cases, an **Exact k-NN fallback** (brute force) on a time-bounded window of data remains the strongest guarantee.

 ---